Taste of Wisconsin kicks off Thursday

-Over 30 food and drink vendors were present selling their local cuisine at the event.
+Over 30 food and drink vendors were present offering their cuisine at the event, which had its start in 2009.

-JR European, out of Lake Geneva, is ran by Joanne Bonsetch and Richuva Bonsetch and is on their 13th year selling their German and Eastern European recipes at Taste of Wisconsin.
+Lake Geneva-based JR European, operated by Joanne Bonsetch and Richuva Bonsetch, marked their 13th year offering German and Eastern European recipes.

 People are also reading…

-Sanita Hofer, owner of Wisconsin Fried Cheese Curds out of Milwaukee, has had a booth at Taste of Wisconsin since its inception.
+Sanita Hofer, owner of Wisconsin Fried Cheese Curds of Milwaukee, has participated in Taste of Wisconsin since its inception.

 “It’s fun,” Hofer said.
 “It’s just community summer fun.”

-Although Hofer said their menu hasn't changed since they came year-one to the festival, their prices have a bit.
+Although Hofer said their menu hasn’t changed since they came the very first year of the festival, their prices have a bit.

 “It’s changed with the times.
 As far as the menu ... everything we sell is made in Wisconsin,” Hofer said.

-Hofer said Taste of Wisconsin is so great because there's "a little bit of everything for everyone."
+Hofer said Taste of Wisconsin is special because there’s “a little bit of everything for everyone.”

-Skip Duevel and Deb Loiselle came together to Taste of Wisconsin.
-Being from Kenosha, Duevel has attended the event three times and decided to introduce Loiselle to the festival since she's from up-north.
+Skip Duevel and Deb Loiselle came together to sample Taste of Wisconsin on the opening day.
+Being from Kenosha, Duevel has attended the event three times and decided to introduce Loiselle to the festival since she’s from “Up North.”

 “It’s cool.
 There’s a lot of good food, there’s good bands, it’s fun,” Duevel said.
 “It’s a cool place to come and there’s a lot of awesome smells.”

-Duevel and Loiselle decided to grab a frozen lemonade from Wisconsin Fried Cheese Curds to cool off and were walking around looking at what else they could try.
+Duevel and Loiselle decided to grab a frozen lemonade from Wisconsin Fried Cheese Curds to cool off and were walking around looking at foods they could try.

-Despite coming for three years, Duevel said he likes to "try new things" instead of going to the same vendor every year.
+Despite attending for three years, Duevel said he likes to “try new things” instead of going to the same vendors every year.

 “I would come again,” Loiselle said.
 “It’s a nice environment and it’s enjoyable.”

-Hannah Kromm also came to Taste of Wisconsin for the first time alongside her 3-year-old son, Luca Allen and her boyfriend Tyler Allen.
+Hannah Kromm also attended Taste of Wisconsin for the first time alongside her 3-year-old son, Luca Allen and her boyfriend Tyler Allen.

 “There’s really good food here and there’s state fair lemonade, I love it,” Kromm said.